MicrosoftDocs/security/compass/governance-risk-compliance-videos-and-decks.md

 The following videos provide guidance on governance, risk, and compliance.
 You can also download the [PowerPoint slides](/microsoft-365/downloads/security-compass-presentation.pptx) associated with these videos.

+>[!NOTE]
+>The following videos and slides were created on October 2019.

 ## Part 1: Introduction + Manage Connected Tenants (08:45)
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4qbBk]